Table of Contents

 What is a List Score?

-Where to find List Scores
+Where can I find List Scores?

 You can view List Scores in two places:

-Scores with a question mark mean the student is missing key data like GPA or test scores or that the Acceptance Likelihood hasn’t been assigned to at least one of the colleges.
+Heads up!
+List Scores with a question mark mean the student is missing key data like GPA or test scores or that the Acceptance Likelihood hasn’t been assigned to at least one of the colleges.

-Understanding List Score Detail Panel
+Understanding the List Score panel

 Here’s how to use this option:

-Take Action with the List Score
+Override the List Score

 How did we do?